oVirt/ovirt-site/source/release/3.5.1/index.html.md

 # OVirt 3.5.1 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.1 candidate release for testing since 2015-01-16.
-This page is still a work in progress.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.1 release since 2015-01-21.

-<big>**Please wait for official announcement on mailing list before trying to install 3.5.1 RC**</big>

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.